Chipdelmal/dataPy_CADi/md/python102.md

 To [R](https://www.r-project.org/) programmers this might seem familiar.
 This process is similar to storing objects in [**RDS**](http://www.sthda.com/english/wiki/saving-data-into-r-data-format-rds-and-rdata) files.

+Whilst extremely useful and simple, pickle has its downsides.
+Specifically, sharing **pkl** files across programming languages is nor feasible.
+Additionally using these files across python versions might have unintended behaviours and special care should be taken when loading **pkl** files from untrusted sources, as it can contain malicious code.

 ### [JSON](https://docs.python.org/3/library/json.html)

 ```python